 While its manifestation in, and as fire is a staple theme in Judaism and Christianity, not to mention non-Western traditions such as Hinduism.
 And it is ubiquitous in Hildegard writings as well.
 Turned up to the highest potency, the fire of God remains judicious and discerning beyond the limits of discernment we tend to associate with human understanding.
 So to quote Hildegard, "God consumes by the fire of his vengeance all those who are outside the true faith.
 And those within the Catholic faith, he purifies by the fire of his consolation."
 End quote.

 The light of divine judgment accompanies the heat that, minutely adjusted to each singular case, either flares up and burns, or purifies and consoles.
-The culmination of the two powers' union is the figure of Christ.
-The son of justice [NON-ENGLISH] with the, in Hildegard's words, with the brilliance of bringing love of such great glory, that every creature is illuminated by the brightness of his light.
+The culmination of the two powers' union is the figure of Christ, the son of justice, Sol Justitiae, with the, in Hildegard's words, with the brilliance of bringing love of such great glory, that every creature is illuminated by the brightness of his light.

 In congruence with a mystical fascination with darkness, Hildegard pinpoints, in a vision I have been citing from just now, a dark fire, tenebrosus ignis, underlying the uneven flame responsible for the rises and falls of the globe, the peaks and valleys of spiritual history.
 So besides this fire, the spirit on which the globe floats, there is also still deeper below it, this dark fire.
 She admits that the dark tenebrous fire provoked such a feeling of horror in her, that she could not look at it.